antimprisacaru/soflux-custom-microservices/libs/ui/shared/domain/README.md

-# libs/ui/shared/domain
+# domain

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test libs/ui/shared/domain` to execute the unit tests.
+Run `nx test domain` to execute the unit tests.